aragon/aragon-monthly/docs/articles/opinion/Self-Governance_as_a_Human_Right.md

 Corporations and Organizations
 When we look at corporations and organizations we see many new blockchain startups building the infrastructure to tackle this institution.
 Companies like Aragon lead the way, embracing the culture and language of DAOs or Decentralized Autonomous Organizations.

-DAO’s are entities that rely on smart contracts, pre-programmed rules that define the behavior and allowed actions within a system.
+DAOs are entities that rely on smart contracts, pre-programmed rules that define the behavior and allowed actions within a system.

 For example, you can program smart contracts to carry out tasks such as releasing funds on a certain date or when a percentage of voters agree to fund a project.
 Essentially, DAOs are a way to cryptographically guarantee democracy.
 Participants are able to vote on new rules, change rules, remove members, and come to consensus on issues which can then trigger system action.

 No centralized control.
 No corrupt intermediaries.

-While Aragon has embraced the language of DAO’s, the other organizations in the decentralized governance space are essentially building variations of this same system.
+While Aragon has embraced the language of DAOs, the other organizations in the decentralized governance space are essentially building variations of this same system.

 Government
 On the government front, we see Agora working with nation states like Sierra Leone to implement blockchain based elections.